AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-server.md

 >
 >This list is not exhaustive.

-In the **exec** node of the server configuration file, you need to reference the previously created file in the **blocklistFile** attribute.
+In the **exec** node of the server configuration file, you need to reference the previously created file in the **blacklistFile** attribute.

 **For Linux only**: in the server configuration file, we recommand that you specify a user dedicated to executing external commands to enhance your security configuration.
 This user is set in the **exec** node of the configuration file.
 All the parameters available in the **serverConf.xml** are listed in this [section](../../installation/using/the-server-configuration-file.md).